ashishjn23/Ethernaut-Solutions/1_Fallback.md

 ## Hope you found the explanation helpful and were able to understand the solution in detail!
-Hope to see you in the next post!
+See you in the next post!